parkjessie/New-repo/TPTnotes.md

 - Only a small number of websites
 - The internet is used to protect and advocate the government
 - There is a high level of surveillance on the internet to protect the government
+- Propaganda and dictarorships with strict regimes can inhibhit acess to the internet, thus causing digital divide